407th Air Expeditionary Group: Strategic Air Command

-The 407th was reactivated as the Strategic Air Command 407th Strategic Fighter Wing at Great Falls AFB, Montana in 1953.
+The 407th was reactivated as the Strategic Air Command 407th Strategic Fighter Wing at Great Falls Air Force Base, Montana in 1953.
 While it was established on 23 March 1953 it was not activated until 18 December 1953.
 The wing was assigned to the Fifteenth Air Force and composed of the 407th Air Refueling Squadron with KB-29 Superfortress tankers and the 515th, 516th and 517th Strategic Fighter Squadrons, equipped with the Republic F-84G Thunderjet.
 Also assigned to the wing in "attached" status was the 91st Strategic Reconnaissance Squadron (20 December 1954 – 17 July 1955) with RF-84Ks.
 In 1955 KC-97s replaced the KB-29s.

 Delays in delivery of the F-84Gs to the wing led to operational training not commencing until June 1954.
 Once operational, from August to November 1954, the 407th deployed to Misawa Air Base, Japan, where it provided air defense of northern Japan.
 In doing so, from 8 August to 10 November 1954 it was attached to the 39th Air Division (Defense).
 Returning to the United States, the wing sent its straight-winged F-84Gs to AMARC, and was re-equipped with newer and faster swept-wing F-84F Thunderstreaks.
 From Great Falls, the 407th provided long-range fighter escort and refueling for B-36 Peacemaker and B-50 Superfortress bombers.

 The wing had a short life, as the strategic fighter doctrine was phased out of use beginning in 1956.
 The 407th SFW was inactivated on 1 July 1957.

 Twenty-first century

-The 407th was redesignated the 407th Air Expeditionary Group and later activated at Tallil Air Base (known as Ali Base), Iraq, on 14 April 2003 as a subordinate to the 332d Air Expeditionary Wing, which was stationed at Al Jaber AB, Kuwait.
+The 407th was redesignated the 407th Air Expeditionary Group and later activated at Tallil Air Base (known as Ali Base), Iraq, on 14 April 2003 as a subordinate to the 332d Air Expeditionary Wing, which was stationed at Al Jaber Air Base, Kuwait.

-Throughout the summer of 2003, the mission at Ali Base (Tallil AB) expanded.
+Throughout the summer of 2003, the mission at Ali Base expanded.
 The flightline became home to A-10s, C-130s and Predators.
 The 332d AEW then transferred from Al Jaber AB, Kuwait, to Ali Base on 5 August 2003.
 During that period, the wing's A-10s destroyed more than 1,100 targets during major combat operations of Operation Iraqi Freedom.
 It was also here that U.S. Special Forces staged and planned the rescue of Army Private 1st Class Jessica Lynch, and where the private was flown out of Iraq.